Yorkton music fans will know the name Zachary Lucky from his shows at the old 5th Avenue Cup & Saucer.

 Entitled ‘Midwestern’ the latest album has taken almost exactly three years to come together after Lucky’s last recording.

-“It’s been about three years now, almost to the day, (see story on that offering here),” Lucky said in a telephone interview with Yorkton This Week Friday, just hours before his recording launch in Toronto.
+“It’s been about three years now, almost to the day,” Lucky said in a telephone interview with Yorkton This Week Friday, just hours before his recording launch in Toronto.
 “Three years seems to be me, no matter how hard I try to get one out in two years, it stretches out to a third.”

 And, Lucky said his time is at more of a premium these days, with a partner and two children, who have changed his life dramatically.